Charan-14/Lane-Finder/README.md

 One potential shortcoming would be when such a lightning condition occurs where both HSV and Canny edge fail though less but there is still a possibility.

-Another potential shortcoming which also less occuring is when the slope of the road increases a lot but it is ignored since it is above normal and considered as an outlier.
+Another potential shortcoming which is also less occuring is when the slope of the road increases a lot but it is ignored since it is above normal and considered as an outlier.

 ## 3. Possible improvements to pipeline